-Melissa Dowd Begg is Vice Provost for Academic Programs at Columbia University, a professor of biostatistics in public health, and co-director of the Irving Institute for Clinical and Translational Research (Columbia CTSA).
+Melissa Dowd Begg serves as Professor of Biostatistics at CUIMC and Vice Provost for Academic Programs at Columbia University.
 She received her ScD in Biostatistics from Harvard University.
-Her areas of focus include: advancing interdisciplinary science, training, and mentorship; graduate health professional education; and biostatistical meathods in mental and oral health research.
-She has developed and directed a number of NIH-funded training programs, including 2 career development programs to promote diversity: one aimed at college undergraduates, introducing them to careers in the public health sciences (the BEST Program; R25 HL096260); and one aimed at diverse junior faculty, providing grant-writing advice, career support, and mentorship (the PRIDE Program; R25 HL105401).
-Another of her programs offered mentorship in comparative effectiveness research methods to junior and mid-level faculty (the IMMERSE in CER Program; KM1 CA156709).
-Dr. Begg received the university-wide Presidential Award for Outstanding Teaching and the Mailman School Teaching Award from the Graduating Class in 2006.
+As Vice Provost, her office oversees university accreditation, approval processes for all new educational programs university-wide, educational agreements with domestic and international partner institutions, cross-school fellowships and awards, the support of interdisciplinary research and teaching, selected faculty leadership development programs, and the regular review of schools and institutes at Columbia.
+Begg served as co-director of the Irving Institute for Clinical and Translational Research, funded by a Clinical and Translational Science Award from NIH, from 2006 through 2018.
+Her areas of research focus include: advancing interdisciplinary science, training, and mentorship; graduate health professional education; and biostatistical methods in mental and oral health research.
+She has developed and directed a number of NIH-funded training programs, including two career development programs to promote diversity: one aimed at college undergraduates, introducing them to careers in the public health sciences (the BEST Program); and one aimed at diverse junior faculty, providing grant-writing advice, career support, and mentorship (the PRIDE Program).
+Another of her programs offered mentorship in comparative effectiveness research methods to junior and mid-level faculty (the IMMERSE in CER Program).
+Begg received the university-wide Presidential Award for Outstanding Teaching and the Mailman School Teaching Award from the Graduating Class in 2006.
 In 2012, she was elected a Fellow of the American Statistical Association and received the Lagakos Distinguished Alumni Award in Biostatistics from the Harvard School of Public Health.

 Honors & Awards